FlowFuse/website/peopleops/compensation.md

 Total compensation consists of 3 elements, salary, equity, and benefits.
-FlowForge aims to provide a total compensation package on par with similar companies in terms of: stage of the company, market, role, and level of the role.
+FlowForge aims to provide a total compensation package on par with similar companies in terms of: stage of the company, market, role, and level in the role.
+The data to validate our compensation is obtained through OptionImpact/Pave.com.

 ## Salary